sbuis/AgMIP-Calibration-Phase-IV/README.md

   * download the repository (green button "Code" => "Download zip") and unzip it.

-  * open the R project AgMIP-Calibration-Phase-IV in RStudio
+  * open the R project AgMIP-Calibration-Phase-IV in RStudio (using RStudio is mandatory for using the provided scripts)

   * install appropriate versions of CroptimizR and CroPlotR by executing the commands:

     * devtools::install_github("SticsRPacks/CroptimizR@AgMIP_phaseIV")
-    * devtools::install_github("SticsRPacks/CroPlotR@4018d25")
+    * devtools::install_github("SticsRPacks/CroPlotR@*release")

   * define the protocol_descr_****.xls files as indicated in the word document sent by the co-leaders